Easy steps to change your gallery wall for Christmas.

 I take you through some easy steps to change your existing gallery wall to bring the holiday spirit of Christmas into your home.

 I actually did this makeover twice.
-The above photo is what I ended up doing later.
+The photos below are what I ended up doing later.

 A girl can change her mind, right?